Mythreyee26/Social-media-icons/README.md

 # Social-media-icons
-The front-end of this website has an aesthetic design for icons of social media links.
+The front-end of this website has an aesthetic design for icons for social media links.